Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-Similarly to convolution layers with stride, we proposed \textbf{Pseudo morphological pooling}.
-This operation consists of applying first a pseudo morphological dilation operation followed by an extra max-pooling as shown in Figure \ref{pseudo_mor_shuff}.
-In other words, we achieved downsampling by this approach of the input image.
+Similar to convolution layers with stride, we propose \textbf{pseudo morphological pooling}.
+This operation consists of first applying a pseudo morphological dilation operation, followed by an extra max-pooling, as shown in Figure \ref{pseudo_mor_shuff}.
+In other words, by using this approach we achieve the downsampling of the input image.

-We propose for edge detection task \textbf{pseudo morphological upsampling} which is similar to a deconvolution layer.
-This operation is implemented by transforming the feature map from $(C, H, W)$ to $(r^2 \times s^2 \times C, H, W)$ through the \textbf{Projection convolution step.} Then we apply the \textbf{Pixel Shuffle step} to form feature maps with the size of $(C,r \times s \times H, r \times s \times W)$.
-Subsequently we apply the \textbf{Max-pooling step} with stride $r$.
+We propose \textbf{pseudo morphological upsampling}, which is similar to a deconvolution layer, for edge detection and semantic segmentation tasks.
+This operation is implemented by transforming the feature map from $(C, H, W)$ into $(r^2 \times s^2 \times C, H, W)$ through the \textbf{projection convolution step.} Then, we apply the \textbf{pixel shuffle step} to form feature maps with the size $(C,r \times s \times H, r \times s \times W)$.
+Subsequently, we apply the \textbf{max-pooling step} with stride $r$.

 We propose a new layer called the \textbf{pseudo morphological gradient}.
-For this layer, we achieve the same \textbf{Projection convolution step}, and \textbf{Pixel Shuffle step}.
-Then we get pseudo morphological dilation feature maps using max-pooling, and we get the final gradient feature map by performing vector subtraction with the input image.
-Contrary to the morphological gradient which is positive for all pixels, this one is not necessarily positive.
-This is also happening with the morphological Laplacian \cite{serra1988image} that is interesting to denoise images.
+For this layer, we achieve the same \textbf{projection convolution step}, and \textbf{pixel shuffle step}.
+Then, we obtain pseudo morphological dilation feature maps using max-pooling, and we obtain the final gradient feature map by performing vector subtraction with the input image.
+Contrary to the morphological gradient, which is positive for all pixels, this one is not necessarily positive.
+This also happens with the morphological Laplacian \cite{serra1988image}, which is of interest for the denoising of images.
 Also, the skip connection provided by this gradient layer can help to avoid vanishing gradients.
 This layer is illustrated in Figure \ref{pseudo_gradmor_shuff}.